openMF/mifos-documentation/payment-hub-ee/overview/installation-instructions.md

 Each component will contain a Jenkinsfile containing tasks related to deployment.
 Refer to this to understand the build steps of each project.

 Most components will also have a Dockerfile.
 After building the image, you may wish to host these docker images in a local docker registry.
 This can be done using docker locally per [https://docs.docker.com/registry/deploying/](https://docs.docker.com/registry/deploying/), once you make sure that whatever domain name you use is available via DNS, or a local entry in /etc/hosts.
+This will mean replacing the images at 'paymenthubee.azurecr.io' in ph-ee-env-template with your own images.

 For ph-ee-connector-common, a dependency of several of the connector components, you must build and install to a maven repository.